hazelcast/hazelcast/docs/design/jet/025-jet-job-member-pruning.md

 ##### Intra-member processor pruning
 To control processor creation and parallelism within one member, we would like to use various processor suppliers (`ProcessorMetaSupplier` or `ProcessorSupplier`).
-The correctness of this method will totally rely on how DAG constructor.
+The correctness of this method will totally rely on how DAG is constructed.
 Since Partition Pruning initiative was introduced to align PredicateAPI and SQL functionality and performance, we will rely on SQL optimizer input and DAG construction phase in `CreateDagVisitor`.
 This approach was tried, but it was **rejected** due to **small performance difference for increased code complexity**.
 ##### Inter-member processor pruning

-After long discussions, we decided NOT support this kind of processor pruning, because it
+After long discussions, we decided NOT to support this kind of processor pruning, because it
-- relatively ineffective, because most of DAGs with broadcast edges were created with algorithm correctness in mind
+- is relatively ineffective since most DAGs with broadcast edges were created with algorithm correctness in mind,
-- hard to implement solution which fits most use cases;
+- is hard to implement for most use cases, and
 - doesn't fit the goal of general effort.

 ### Scan processor partition pruning